 - Flavored and unflavored options

-The Raw Drops are a full-plant extract that contains an extensive amount of terpenes, cannabinoids, plant sterols, and other compounds.
+The Raw Drops are a full-plant extract that contains a high concentration of terpenes, cannabinoids, plant sterols, and other compounds.
+This is an extract that contains everything found naturally in the industrial hemp plant.
+Raw Drops have a natural, earthy flavor.

 - Derived from organic, US-grown hemp

-- Extracted using a Moonshine extraction method: producing a good full-spectrum cannabanoid balance.
+- Extracted using a Moonshine extraction method, producing a good full-spectrum cannabinoid profile

 Spruce CBD Oil comes in two dosages: “Moderate” (750mg), and “Max Potency” (2400 mg).
 These come out to 25mg/ml and 80mg/ml respectively, which is a bit higher than average.
 Keep in mind that the Max Potency bottle doesn’t include the natural flavors that the “Moderate” dosage does, so expect that to have a more earthy taste.